top of page

 Beth Brown working in her studio.jpg

 Beth Brown grew up in Rochester, NY and has been an artist since childhood.
-She first received recognition for her artwork when she won a blue ribbon for a traffic safety poster contest in first grade.
+She first received recognition for her artwork when she won a blue ribbon for a school poster contest in first grade.
 Art was always a focus in her young life, particularly drawing.
 She was fortunate to have many supportive art teachers along the way in public school.

 Following college, Beth became a sign maker and graphic designer.
 She continued painting, forming two artist cooperative galleries, one in the Berkshires, MA and one in Rochester, NY, providing exhibit opportunities for herself and hundreds of other artists.